luckykhalid/Globex-Database/README.md

 ### Visual Studio Code Extensions

 There are extensions for Visual Studio Code that let you connect to SQL database.
-You will need to install [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) and [SQL Server (mssql)](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql).
+You will need to install [SQL Server (mssql)](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql).

 ## First time setup